mrmattrc/eslint-config/README.md

 ## Use without TypeScript

 Currently, all the configs require TypeScript.
-Perhaps in the future I'll create a TypeScript addon, but since TypeScript is just better than vanilla JS, vanilla JS is currently not supported.
+Vanilla JS is currently not supported.

 ## What rules are enabled?